Last Updated: August 4, 2021

 So, which one has better templates?

-Piktochart has better infographic templates than Canva but besides that, it can’t compete with Canva’s other categories such as banners, presentation, social media designs, and 50+ other content types.
+Piktochart has better infographic templates than Canva but besides that, it can’t compete with Canva’s other categories such as banners, presentations, social media designs, and 50+ other content types.

 In short, Piktochart is best for you if you primarily want better pre-designed infographic templates.